input-output-hk/cardano-js-sdk/README.md

 ## Project State: Alpha

 This SDK is a work in progress and should not be used in production.
+The initial _provider_ and Cardano _primitive_ implementations are in the base package at this stage, but the intention is to publish separate packages to allow for composition into a clean an minimal bundle.

 ### Feature progress